Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack02.md

 * Must display the node name on a page

-## Create Infra as Code
+## Create Infrastructure as Code

-This infrastructure is for the newly created app.
+This infrastructure is for the newly created application.

-Infrastucture requirements
+Infrastructure requirements

 * Single Region
 * Load balanced - Round Robin
 * Web Application

-## Use VSTS to enable CI/CD
+## Use GitHub Workflow for CI/CD

 * Deploy the newly created environment into a new Resource Group
-* Deploy the new app onto that env
+* Deploy the new app onto that environment

 ## Stretch

 * Add Geo Distribution
 * Add Application Insights
 * Add Blue/Green style performance
-* Enable AutoScale
+* Enable Automatic Scaling
-* Preform a Performance Test
+* Perform a Performance Test

 ## Helpful Links